nymanska/nymanska.github.io/_posts/2025-03-15-Giscus-comments.md

 ### Step 4: Enable Giscus Comments in your website repository
 1. Head over to Giscus App https://giscus.app to create a customization script which will be used in your website's page
-2. Add the repository name (for me this was: nymanska/nymanska.github.io-Comments)
+2. Add the new repository name used to store the comments (for me this was: nymanska/nymanska.github.io-Comments)
 ![Adding giscus comments to jekyll site](/assets/img/2025/Giscus-comments/Giscus-setup-add-repo.png)
 3. Add customization features you would like for your website such as placement of comment box, color theme, enable reactions, and more.
-4. The Giscus.app page will automatially create your giscus script.
+4. The Giscus.app page will automatially generate your Giscus script.
 Mine looks as below:

 ```
 <script src="https://giscus.app/client.js"